 - A Welcome Bundle (two foundational sessions) to establish baseline and assess response

-- A series of 4 to 6 sessions over 6 to 8 weeks for clients with persistent lymphatic congestion, post-procedure recovery, or visible structural puffiness
+- A series of 4 to 6 sessions over 6 to 8 weeks for clients with persistent lymphatic congestion or visible structural puffiness

 - Monthly maintenance to sustain improvements and support the system through seasonal and hormonal shifts